biocore/American-Gut/md/beyond_bacteria_top_pathways.md

 metabolic intermediates which will be found there ([ref](http://www.ncbi.nlm.nih.gov/pubmed/25440054)).
 Some pathways provide unique functions to the host, while others are required for the maintenance of cellular life.
-We’ve described the most abundant pathways found in the Beyond Bacteria cohort, as well as a few pathways of interest which provide molecules you could not otherwise synthesize.
+We've described the most abundant pathways found in the Beyond Bacteria cohort, as well as a few pathways of interest which provide molecules you could not otherwise synthesize.